 This is also a nice recipe for your children to help in the kitchen as they can learn cutting and baking skills while you supervise.

 Try to incorporate some color into the pizza by using a variety of vegetables, especially if you have some of these items growing in your own garden.
-Don’t have a garden yet?
-Find out how you can grow your own vegetables at home, without weeding or straining your back.

 One word of note: If you are going to use fresh tomatoes on here, make sure you seed the tomatoes.
 Seeding the tomato means you cut the tomato in half and scoop out the fleshy middle.
 You then just use the outside portion of the tomato and dice it.
 This saves your pizza from becoming watery from the tomatoes.